Ocean County Real Estate Attorney

 The closing is the day that you have been waiting for; it is when you finally purchase your new home.
 Just before closing, your loan should have been approved by the bank’s final underwriter and they will have issued a clear to close.
 You and your realtor will then have a final walk-through of the property to make sure that it all required repairs were performed and that the property is in broom-clean condition.

 At closing you will be issued a closing statement, better known as the HUD-1 statement.
 The HUD-1 provides a specific breakdown of all costs that you are paying for the purchase of your new home.
 This includes, but is not limited to, the bank fees, attorney’s fees, title fees, recording charges, prepaid taxes, prepaid homeowner’s insurance, sewer adjustments, and other adjustments depending on the nature of your deal.
-At The Law Office of Peter J. Bronzino, LLC, we will go over the HUD-1 with you in detail and answer all of your questions that you may have.
+At The Bronzino Law Firm, we will go over the HUD-1 with you in detail and answer all of your questions that you may have.
 In fact, we try to send you a proposed HUD-1 statement if at all possible the day before closing so that you can begin thinking of any questions you may have on the day of the closing.
 After reviewing the HUD-1 you will be required to sign multiple copies.

 Additionally, if you are obtaining a mortgage, you will be required to sign numerous documents for the bank; this includes federally required disclosures as well as the mortgage and note itself.
 Therefore, you should set aside at least one hour of your time, and possibly more, for your closing.
 Additionally, you should bring two forms of identification to be copied.